 - Fact: The most profitable and valid method to generate new business is through word of mouth referrals and customer recommendation.
 Do you have a mechanism in place for this?

 - Fact: Customers are looking for value in the present climate and are more likely to look elsewhere if you don’t meet their needs.
 Do you know what their issues are?

-- Fact: There is less and less true differentiation which means it’s ever easier for clients to switch suppliers.
+- Fact: There is less and less true differentiation which means it’s even easier for clients to switch suppliers.
 Have you identified both what makes you different and whether this is what customers want?